soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 ## Prerequisites

 **No prior knowledge of ontologies, RDF, OWL, CIDOC CRM, or WissKI** is required.

 Experience with collection, object, or research data is helpful.
 If possible, bring an example object or research question from your own field.

 ---

-## Module outcome
+## Result and outcome of the module

+At the end of Module 1, you will have developed a first conceptual model sketch showing relevant concepts and events, their relationships, and initial mappings to CIDOC CRM.

+> **What will you take away**
+>
-At the end of Module 1, an initial conceptual model sketch of the domain logic is available.
-It shows:
+> By the end of the module you will have an initial conceptual model sketch of the domain logic that includes:
+>

-- the concepts and events relevant to the example,
+> - the concepts and events relevant to the example,
-- their semantic relationships,
+> - their semantic relationships,
-- initial mappings to classes (Entities) and properties (Properties) of CIDOC CRM,
+> - initial mappings to classes (Entities) and properties (Properties) of CIDOC CRM,
-- as well as justified modeling decisions.
+> - as well as justified modeling decisions.
+>

-This sketch serves as the starting point for further formalization and implementation in WissKI.
+> This sketch serves as the starting point for further formalization and implementation in WissKI.

-> By the end of the module, you will have developed a first conceptual model sketch showing relevant concepts and events, their relationships, and initial mappings to CIDOC CRM.

 ---